 The following sentences contain the Spanish verb “Seguir”.
 All sentences are in Present Tense.
 Sometimes you need to conjugate the verb “seguir”, and other times the verb after it.

 Fill the gaps in your mind or on a piece of paper.
-Then check the solutions at the end of this post.
+Then check the solutions below:

 Yo _____ 1.(seguir) aprendiendo español.